 Managing these injuries does not require clinical attention but may instead be done by the individual at home.
 The first step is to cut down on movement and rest as much as possible.
 In mild cases, compressing the area with ice wrapped in a towel for a few minutes twice a day can speed up the recovery.
 For severe cases, the individual may need pain relievers to become comfortable, and most of them are available at a local pharmacy.

 After the pain has subsided, it is important to exercise and lower the recovery time, but this has to be done slowly.
 Begin by performing simple stretching exercises and gradually increasing the intensity of activities.
 Jumping head first into physical activity at the first sign of recovery may cause the injury to re-open and take back the progress made.

 Most hip strains will heal within a few weeks to a couple of months, sometimes with only regular rest.
 However, what comes afterwards is the most important part.
 While the pain may be gone, that doesn’t mean you’re out of the woodwork, you should still limit activities carried out around the affected area for a few months.
 Also, remember to stretch adequately before performing any exercises.
 Stay away from any kind of sport while you are healing as it can just make your situation even worse.

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your hip pain.
+The most advanced sports injury clinic and pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your hip pain.
 We are using the most effective pain management and treatment options including electrical nerve stimulation, Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in USA.